where clarity dissolves

 invisible / hidden

 Visualizing the invisible: emotions, scents, memories, rhythms, expectations.
-Everyone does so in in their own style, without limits.
+Everyone does so in their own style, without limits.

 noise & murk